Amazon FBA for beginners

 There is also a free version, which gives you a limited number of uses until you need to upgrade.
 If you use this link to get Helium 10 or use these codes, you can get 50% off your first month or 10% off your first year.

-Product selection is the most important factor when starting an Amazon business, but once you’ve got an idea you need to think about how you’re going to make it stand out.
+Product selection is THE most important factor when trying to start an Amazon business, but once you’ve got an idea you need to think about how you’re going to make it stand out.

 But you can take inspiration from what is selling well on Amazon and try to improve upon it.
 Reviews are a great source of information for this.
 If you see some 3 or 4* reviews, this could be a good sign that there is room for improvement.
 Check out this yoga mat’s reviews: